lumeland/lume.land/docs/core/components.md

 ## Component assets

 Components can export CSS and JS code.
-To do that, the component needs to export `css` or `js` variables.
+To do this, the component needs to export `css` or `js` variables.

 In our example, we may want to apply some styles to the button.
-In a Nunjucks template, the way to export data is using a front matter:
+In a Nunjucks template, the way to export data is using front matter:

 ```vento
 ---